Tri-Ace

 tri-Ace, Inc. (株式会社トライエース, Kabushiki Gaisha Toraiēsu) is a Japanese video game developer founded in 1995.
-They are known for their role-playing games, most notably the Star Ocean and Valkyrie Profile series.
+It is known for its role-playing games, most notably the Star Ocean and Valkyrie Profile series.

 History

 tri-Ace was formed in March 1995 by former Telenet Japan employees Yoshiharu Gotanda (programmer, current tri-Ace President), Masaki Norimoto (game designer) and Joe Asanuma (director).
 The name is a play on words regarding the "three aces" who formed the company.
 Most of tri-Ace's games have been published by Square Enix (formerly Enix).

-The company exclusively makes role-playing video games, and is known for giving their games' action-packed battle systems and deep skill systems.
+The company exclusively makes role-playing video games, and is known for giving its games' action-packed battle systems and deep skill systems.
 This trademark style began when the founders of tri-Ace originally worked for Telenet Japan's Wolfteam, and had created Tales of Phantasia.
 This game, published by Namco, is a precursor to tri-Ace's own Star Ocean games in several ways; e.g., an action battle system where the player controls one character and AI controls others in the party and special battle skills that the player can assign to different buttons.
-Besides the Star Ocean series, they also released Valkyrie Profile in 1999.
+Besides the Star Ocean series, it also released Valkyrie Profile in 1999.

-After their long-time Square Enix liaison and producer, Yoshinori Yamagishi, announced that he was done working on the Star Ocean series in 2009, several of tri-Ace's works started to be published by different game companies other than Square Enix.
-Such as their 2010 release of Resonance of Fate which was taken to Sega publishing.
+After its long-time Square Enix liaison and producer, Yoshinori Yamagishi, announced that he was done working on the Star Ocean series in 2009, several of tri-Ace's works started to be published by different game companies other than Square Enix.
+Such as its 2010 release of Resonance of Fate which was taken to Sega publishing.
 As well, onwards there began to be a lack of tri-Ace games that received English localizations until Exist Archive in 2016.

 tri-Ace games have sold over 3.8 million copies worldwide as of September 2005.
 The company's sound programmer Hiroya Hatsushiba formed tri-Crescendo in 1999 which has since developed several games independently of tri-Ace.

 Japanese mobile company Nepro Japan acquired tri-Ace in February 2015.
 Despite being acquired by a company focusing on mobile gaming, tri-Ace continued developing video games for consoles, as evidenced by Star Ocean: Integrity and Faithlessness in 2016 and then Star Ocean: The Divine Force in 2022, but weeks before the release for Star Ocean: The Divine Force, tri-Ace was reported to have financial issues and was insolvent.